 Teaches basic leadership and organizing skills.
 Designed to be interactive and experiential, with role-plays, case studies and self-evaluations.
 Service Learning is required and implemented through Common Ground, an alliance of organizations seeking to make social change in Greater Milwaukee.

 SOWJ 3300.
-Practice Skills with Individuals, Families and Groups.
+Practice Skills with Individuals and Families.
 3 cr. hrs.

 SOWJ 3320.
 Victim Services and Policies.
 3 cr. hrs.